TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe50_particle/README.md

 Of course, if you're spawning tens to hundreds of particles, it would be prudent to send a single custom packet to the client and have the for loop 1 to 100 clientside, instead of looping server side and sending 100 particle packets, wasting bandwidth.

 Additionally note that after all this, your particle should be completely supported by the /particle vanilla command, provided you implemented the necessary method in your IParticleData Deserializer.

+###Miscellaneous notes
+Vanilla also has EmitterParticle which is a particle which is "attached" to a player and emits other particles.